Moe-hacker/daijin/README.md

 Termux-container is a script that runs Linux containers on your android phone.
 It's safe, easy to use and well-designed.
 ### About moe-container:
 Moe-container runs a linux container with unshare namespaces and dropped capabilities in your system.
-It's like `chroot` and `unshare`,but it can reduse the container's capability set for more security.
+It's like `chroot` and `unshare`, but it can reduce the container's capability set for more security.
-It's published with MIT license, everyone is free to use it.
+It's published under the MIT license, everyone is free to use it.
 ### WARNING:
 Here's only the new version of termux-container and it might not be stable.
-For any bugs,please report at Discussions.
+For any bugs, please report at Discussions.
 ### Getting start:
-The new version hasn't been released,if you want to try it, please remove the old version and run:
+The new version hasn't been released yet, if you want to try it, please remove the old version and run:
 ```sh
 git clone https://github.com/Moe-hacker/termux-container
 cd termux-container